• Skip to primary navigation

 Should You Shower After Swimming In A Saltwater Pool?

 In comparison to freshwater pools, saltwater pools have fewer chemicals.
-However, these can still cause burn and infections to your body’s skin.
+However, these can still cause burns and infections to your body’s skin.
 Hence it is a good idea to take a shower after swimming in a saltwater pool.

 Conclusion